vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 PRECURSORS OF DHVANI.
 From what has been stated before it is clear that there was no book systematically presenting the ideas of either the exponents or the opponents of the theory of Dhvani before Ananda Vardhana.

 (I) UDBHAȚA.
-Among those, who included Dhvani in Lakṣaņā, according to Abhinava's own statement, Bhațța Udbhata was the first just indirectly to touch upon Dhvani without even using this word in his exposition of Bhāmaha's verse,
+Among those, who included Dhvani in Lakṣaṇā, according to Abhinava's own statement, Bhațța Udbhata was the first just indirectly to touch upon Dhvani without even using this word in his exposition of Bhāmaha's verse,

 "Sabdaś chandobhidhānārthah."